 Moderna (MRNA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the biotechnology company had lost 25.76% over the past month.
-This has lagged the Medical sector's gain of 0.16% and the S&P 500's gain of 1.44% in that time.
+Heading into today, shares of the biotechnology company had lost 15.4% over the past month, lagging the Medical sector's gain of 1.7% and the S&P 500's gain of 3.86% in that time.

-MRNA will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect MRNA to post earnings of -$0.18 per share.
-This would mark year-over-year growth of 51.35%.
+Investors will be hoping for strength from MRNA as it approaches its next earnings release.
+The company is expected to report EPS of -$0.18, up 51.35% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $355.16 million, up 2426.03% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for MRNA.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for MRNA.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 43.45% higher within the past month.
-MRNA currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 58.68% higher within the past month.
+MRNA currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, MRNA currently has a Forward P/E ratio of 12.3.
-For comparison, its industry has an average Forward P/E of 24.15, which means MRNA is trading at a discount to the group.
+Digging into valuation, MRNA currently has a Forward P/E ratio of 11.91.
+Its industry sports an average Forward P/E of 26.18, so we one might conclude that MRNA is trading at a discount comparatively.

-We can also see that MRNA currently has a PEG ratio of 0.55.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.1 as of yesterday's close.
+Investors should also note that MRNA has a PEG ratio of 0.54 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.12 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report